Tecpro barrier: History

 Each incident drew renewed attention to the limitations of conventional barrier technology and prompted international motorsport regulators to prioritise safer, more energy-absorbing solutions.

 In the wake of these events, the FIA expanded its safety research and established the FIA Institute for Motor Sport Safety to coordinate the development of new circuit technologies.
-The institute’s testing programmes encouraged engineers and manufacturers to design modular barriers capable of dispersing impact forces more predictably and efficiently.
+The institute's testing programmes encouraged engineers and manufacturers to design modular barriers capable of dispersing impact forces more predictably and efficiently.
 Within this context, TecPro International introduced a deformable barrier system constructed from high-density polyethylene and energy-absorbing foam technology that would later be homologated for FIA use and deployed at circuits worldwide.

 TecPro barriers made their Formula One debut at circuits such as the Circuit de Monaco in 2006, where they replaced many of the traditional tyre walls used in previous decades.

 Since then, TecPro systems have been installed at numerous major venues including Circuit de Spa-Francorchamps, Yas Marina Circuit, and Baku City Circuit.
 They have since become standard at most modern FIA Grade 1 circuits and have been widely adopted in series such as Formula E, the World Endurance Championship, and various national racing categories.

 The barriers continue to evolve, with newer generations featuring improved modular coupling systems, enhanced foam density, and optional ballast compartments to accommodate differing circuit layouts and impact conditions.

-From 2020s, TecPro barriers are fully homologated by the Fédération Internationale de l'Automobile (FIA) for use at Grade 1-3 circuits and are listed among the organisation’s approved energy-absorbing systems.
+From 2020s, TecPro barriers are fully homologated by the Fédération Internationale de l'Automobile (FIA) for use at Grade 1-3 circuits and are listed among the organisation's approved energy-absorbing systems.

-For lower-speed categories, such as FIA Grades 4-6, the installation of TecPro or other modular energy-absorbing barriers is optional and applied at the discretion of circuit inspectors, depending on vehicle type, circuit configuration, and impact risk level.
+For lower-speed categories, such as FIA Grades 4–6, the installation of TecPro or other modular energy-absorbing barriers is optional and applied at the discretion of circuit inspectors, depending on vehicle type, circuit configuration, and impact risk level.

-TecPro International has since remained one of the FIA’s officially recognised suppliers of impact-absorbing barrier technology, alongside manufacturers of systems such as the SAFER barrier used in North America.
+TecPro International has since remained one of the FIA's officially recognised suppliers of impact-absorbing barrier technology, alongside manufacturers of systems such as the SAFER barrier used in North America.

 Use in Formula One

 Tecpro barriers are required at all FIA Grade 1 circuits and are strategically placed at high-speed corners, braking zones, and wall-lined sections of street tracks.
 They are particularly valued for their modularity and quick replacement during race weekends.

-During the 2020 Bahrain Grand Prix, the system gained attention after Romain Grosjean’s car penetrated a double Tecpro barrier following a high-speed crash.
-The barrier absorbed much of the kinetic energy and helped reduce the severity of the impact, later prompting further reinforcement of its modular design.